 Expanding our festival in order to bring writers and children of all ages together through storytelling is fundamental to achieving our goal of nurturing the next generation of great Canadian authors.
 We’re proud to host these authors who are reading to students in Avon Maitland schools.
-Special thanks to Foundation for Education.
+Special thanks to Foundation for Education for their support of this initiative.

 Lisa Dalrymple wrote her first mystery adventure book for kids when she was just ten years old.
 Her first published book If It’s No Trouble… A Big Polar Bear, was published in 2012.
 Her second book Skink on the Brink, was a Rainforest of Reading nominee, and won both the Society of Children’s Book Writers and Illustrators (SCBWI) Crystal Kite Award and the Writers’ Union of Canada’s Writing for Children Award.
 Lisa lives with her husband and three children in Fergus, Ontario.